 We do not require that people be sober, compliant with mental health or addiction treatment plans, or agree to participate in programs to receive services and housing support from us.
 Instead, we welcome them where they are.

-We do practice a harm-reduction philosophy, recognizing additions and substance abuse may be part of a guest life.
-Encouraging our guest in a non-judgmental way regarding a destructive behavior, by offering preventative education and support for services to help get them over the issues in their lives.
+We do practice a harm-reduction philosophy, recognizing additions and substance abuse may be part of a guest’s life.
+Encouraging our guests in a non-judgmental way regarding destructive behavior, by offering preventative education and support for services to help get them over the issues in their lives.

 What kind of security measures do you have?

 Connections is staffed 24 hours a day, 7 days a week.
-Our staff do regular safety checks on our visitors and guests, as well as checks of the Connections property.
-Security cameras are located throughout the property to ensure loitering and trespassing is discouraged.
+Our staff does regular safety checks on our property and guests.
+Security cameras are located throughout the property and in the neighborhood to discourage loitering and trespassing.
 Law enforcement regularly patrols the neighborhood as well.
-There is an alarm system and our staff have panic buttons on their person in case of any emergency.
+There is an alarm system and staff have panic buttons in case of any emergency.

 You call the participants ‘guests’.
 Why is that?

-People coming into Connections are considered our guests.
+Those who come to Connections are considered our guests.
 As with any guests, they are free to stay or leave, and free to accept or decline what is offered.
-Just like a guest at your home, there are no requirements that they do something to be able to stay at Connections.
-It’s part of the low barrier approach we mentioned before.
+Just like a guest at your home, there are no requirements that they do something to be able to stay.
+It’s part of the low-barrier approach we mentioned before.